-Big thanks to one of our readers for letting us know about the 1950s Pierre Jeanneret and Dominique Escorsa-designed modernist property in Beziers, southern France, which has just gone on the market.
+Big thanks to one of our readers for letting us know about the 1950s Pierre Jeanneret and Dominique Escorsa-designed modernist property in Beziers, southern France, which has just gone on the market. *Please see the end of this article for an update on the architect behind this.

 It’s an interesting place too, although it does look like it is in need of some work to bring it back to its best.
 On the plus side, it looks to have a great location in an attractive town sitting between the Mediterranean sea and the mountains.